prinzprogrammer/project-calculator/README.md

 Simple Calculator

-also called a 4-function calculator it can perform basic arithmetic
+also called a 4-function calculator it takes a pair of numbers and perform basic arithmetic operations -add
--add
 -subtract
 -multiply